Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 So, what happens in the body if the level of prolactin in the blood is really very high?

 Hyperprolactinemia is quite common.
 Among the general population, the incidence of this disease is 0.4%, and among women with infertility - 9-17%.
-Most often, this problem is detected in women 25-34 years old, but there is reason to believe that this is due to the fact that it is at this age that manifestations of excess prolactin have symptoms in the form of menstrual irregularities and problems with the onset of pregnancy.
+Most often, this problem is detected in women 25-34 years old, but there is reason to believe that this is due to the fact that it is at this age that manifestations of excess prolactin have symptoms in the form of menstrual irregularities and problems with pregnancy.

-The following reasons often lead to a moderate increase in prolactin - less than 1000 mU / l:
+The following reasons often lead to a moderate increase in prolactin - less than 1000 mU/l:

 • pregnancy;